rafaelcahya/mentoring-dealls-cypress/README.md

 Despite all these efforts, the test continues to fail only in GitHub Actions — while always passing in local environments.
 This indicates it’s likely a race condition or headless rendering issue

+### Additional Submission

+I have also uploaded another file as part of this technical test:
+Cahya Putra Ugira – SDET – Dealls.pdf